 Below, we’ll go over how to do the reverse hyperextension and break down some of the more popular variations and alternatives.

 - Benefits of the Reverse Hyperextension

-- Reverse Hyperextensions Sets, Reps, and Weight Recommendations
+- Reverse Hyperextension Sets, Reps, and Programming Recommendations

 Below is a step-by-step guide on how to properly set up and perform the reverse hyperextension.

 Assume a prone position either in a hyperextension machine or on the glute-ham raise developer.
 If you don’t have access to either piece of equipment, you can lay down on a flat bench and wrap your arms underneath it to stay in place.
 Whichever piece of equipment you choose, your legs should be dangling off the end of the bench.

 Form Tip: Your hips should be set at the end of the pads so that they can flex freely without the lower back extending and flexing excessively.

 Step 2 — Lift Your Legs

 Brace your core and straighten your legs.
 Flex the muscles in your hamstrings, glutes, and lower back to raise your legs from below your hip line to above the hips.
 Hold the top position of the movement for one second, and then lower your legs back down with control.